-Unfortunately, families are struggling accessing ABA treatment because of a very narrow practitioner type approved to provide ABA treatment, as explained below.
+Unfortunately, families are struggling accessing ABA treatment.
 The above link to the Help!
 I can’t access ABA through Medicaid document will provide easy steps parents can use to file a compliant or appeal with Medicaid.

 Our founder, Marla Root, is a parent of a child with autism and can answer any questions you have at our contact page.
 Please feel free to reach out.